Presenters & Sessions

 Nikki Freeburg, PhD, LMHC is an Associate Professor of Counselor Education at Bridgewater State University.
 Dr. Freeburg is the department chair of the Counselor Educator Program at Bridgewater State University in Massachusetts (USA) and has a small private practice.
 Her interests include marital counseling, creativity and wellness in counseling, and supervision best practices.
 Dr. Freeburg has dedicated her scholarship to teaching, writing, presenting and researching on creative interventions in the mental health setting.

-Motivational Interviewing in Clinical Supervision: Assessing and Encouraging Change towards Establishing Professional Identity (1.0 CEU)
+Motivational Interviewing in Clinical Supervision: Assessing and Encouraging Change towards Establishing Professional Identity (1.0 CE)

 Dr. Shelly Aboagye